Adopt-a-Heart

 Campaign Context

-This campaign was shared primarily on TikTok because of how the platform is used.
+Adopt-a-Heart was first shared primarily on TikTok because of how the platform moves.

 TikTok is a fast-scrolling space.
-Attention is brief, and people move on quickly.
-If someone can be encouraged to pause, stop scrolling, and listen there, it shows that the story itself is strong enough to hold attention without explanation or promotion.
+Attention is brief, and people often move on quickly.
+If Trooper’s quiet story could encourage someone to pause, stop scrolling, and listen there, it would show that the story itself was strong enough to hold attention without heavy explanation or promotion.

 That was the intent.

 Trooper’s story was shared quietly and consistently.
 Viewers stopped.
 They listened.
 They stayed.
-The same story was also shared on Wattpad, where Trooper’s written chapters continue to rotate between first and second position, indicating sustained engagement beyond short-form video.
+The same story was also shared on Wattpad, where Trooper’s written chapters continued to rotate between first and second position, showing engagement beyond short-form video.

 The campaign was never about virality.